JoelPM/prebid-td/PrebidFledge.md

 However, the browser will also contain bids that are targeted at Interest Groups.
 These bids cannot escape the Fledge sandbox, which means that logic to choose between them must be sent into Fledge.

 There are two parts to the logic that must be sent into TurtleDove:

-1) Prebid IG controller - the script that runs the overall IG bid selection process
+1. Prebid IG controller - the script that runs the overall IG bid selection process
-2) Prebig IG SSP adapters - the SSP implemented functionality to choose from among an SSP's IG bids
+2. Prebid IG SSP adapters - the SSP implemented functionality to choose from among an SSP's IG bids

 ### Prebid IG SSP Adapter